-The Engineering Department is involved with your project from the outset.
+The Public Works Department Engineering Division is involved with your project from the outset.
 To help make sure your project stays on schedule, we will review your proposal at the same time as other City departments.
 The following information may be helpful to you in planning your project schedule:

 As part of the review process, you will be required to hire a Land Surveyor or a Civil Engineer licensed to survey in California to prepare a tentative map.
 Engineering staff will prepare a written report containing conditions for approval.
 Those conditions may include comments on such facets of the project as required street layouts, sewer and water systems, and storm drains.
 As a condition of approval, you may be required to construct some or all of these facilities as part of your development.

 Once the Planning Commission has approved your project, you are ready to submit a final map, reports, and plans for review.
 All reports, maps, and plans must be completed by a Registered Civil Engineer in the State of California.

 Submit three (3) sets of the final parcel map, along with calculations, closures and a title report.
 The City normally takes up to four weeks to check the first submittal.
 Allow up to three weeks for subsequent submittals.